PSICQUIC/psicquic-documentation/PsicquicSpec_1_4_Rest.md

 #### VERSION ####

-At this moment 4 versions of PSICQUIC exist.
-With time, more versions might exist.
-The possible values for this bit are:
+At this moment there are 5 versions of PSICQUIC implemented.
+The possible values are:

 | **Version** | **Description** |
 |:------------|:----------------|